Football transfers: what the UK papers say

 PLAYERS TO WATCH

-PHILIPPE COUTINHO - Barcelona general manager Pep Segura has said a deal for the Brazilian is 'close' - despite Liverpool's insistence he will not be sold.
+DAVINSON SANCHEZ - The Independent reports that a deal has been agreed for the Ajax man to become Tottenham's first signing of the summer.

-DENIS SUAREZ - Tottenham are said to be interested in Barcelona's former Manchester City midfielder.
+GABRIEL - The Arsenal defender is heading to Valencia in a £10million deal, according to the Evening Standard.

-GABRIEL - The Arsenal defender could be about to join Valencia after falling down the pecking order.
+FABINHO - Paris St Germain fancy taking the Brazilian midfielder off the hands of their Ligue 1 rivals Monaco, L'Equipe reports.

 See our Comments Policy Comments are submitted under the express understanding and condition that the editor may, and is authorised to, disclose any/all of the above personal information to any person or entity requesting the information for the purposes of legal action on grounds that such person or entity is aggrieved by any comment so submitted.
 Please allow some time for your comment to be moderated.